RH3D/RH3D.xyz_docs/pages/v-ion.md

  - **Universal Mount:** Voron-compatible (MGN12H) for easy installation on various printers.
  - **Performance Focused:** Native support for UHF hotends and high-speed eddy-current probes.

+More details, including additional webpage content and a full structure for the V-ION project, will be added here later.
+For now, you can access the latest project files at the link below and find the design overview further down this page.

+[PRINTABLES]{: .btn .fs-7 .fw-300 .mt-6 .mb-8 .text-yellow-300 }
+{: .text-center }

 ---

 The V-ION is more than just a part of the Virtu project.
 Because it uses a Voron-compatible mounting pattern, I decided to make it available as a standalone project.
 Whether you are building a Virtu or looking to upgrade a Voron or another CoreXY machine, the V-ION offers a level of optimization that is hard to find in "universal" toolheads.
 It is built for those who care about the fine details of fluid dynamics, mass distribution, and rigid extrusion.